jonnonz1/nz-statute-book/acts/public/1983/arms-act-1983.md

   - **pistol carbine conversion kit** —
     (a) means a frame or kit that may be used to convert a pistol (not being an air pistol) that is designed or adapted to be held and fired with 1 hand and that has an overall length of no more than 400 millimetres into a firearm that may be fired from the shoulder; and
     (b) includes a frame or kit described in paragraph (a) that is also capable of being used as an air pistol carbine conversion kit
+  - **pistol shooting club** has the meaning given in section 38A
+  - **pistol shooting range** has the meaning given in section 38A
   - **prohibited ammunition** has the meaning given in section 2D
   - **prohibited firearm** has the meaning given in section 2A
   - **prohibited item** means a prohibited firearm, a prohibited magazine, a prohibited part, or any or all of those things, as the case requires
   - **prohibited magazine** has the meaning given in section 2B
   - **prohibited part** has the meaning given in section 2C
   - **public place** has the meaning given to it by section 2 of the Summary Offences Act 1981
+  - **range operator** has the meaning given in section 38A
   - **registry** means the registry kept and operated under section 93
+  - **responsible Minister** means the Minister of the Crown who, under the authority of any warrant or with the authority of the Prime Minister, is responsible for the administration of this Act
   - **restricted airgun** means an airgun that,—
     (a) without any of the attachments with which it is customarily used, has the appearance of being a pistol, prohibited firearm, or restricted weapon; or
     (b) with some or all of the attachments with which it is customarily used, has the appearance of being a pistol, prohibited firearm, or restricted weapon; or